Current

 BSc in Sociology Radboud University, 2008

-Co-founding Member WOMAHN - Women's Marginalized Health Network (International research network), 2023.
+Co-founding Member WOMAHN - Women's Marginalized Health Network (European research network), 2023.

 Member Tilburg Young Academy (TYA), 2022 - now, Tilburg University, The Netherlands